SMSFs and retirement planning

 The value of your savings underpins the quality of your retirement, so asserting control over superannuation investments and aligning those investments with your retirement goals is a prudent approach.
 For this reason, a self managed super fund (SMSF) can be an attractive choice for retirement planning for some investors, as it offers a certain level of control, transparency and flexibility.

 Match your investments to your retirement goals

-While an SMSF operates within the same rules as other super accounts, the investment options available to SMSF trustees are extensive and may help you to better match your investments to your retirement goals.
+While an SMSF operates within the same rules as other super accounts, the investment options available to SMSF trustees are extensive, and may help you to better match your investments to your retirement goals.
 An SMSF’s flexible structure allows you to tailor your investments and tax to suit your lifestyle and goals – whatever they may be.

 Tax strategies for retirement savings

-- managing multiple accumulation and pension accounts simultaneously
+- managing accumulation and multiple pension accounts

 - salary sacrifice